timothydplatt/AI-Dice-Game/README.md

 # Assignment 2 - Dice Game Agent

 ## Context
-The challenge was to implement an agent that is able to achieve a high score playing a dice game.
+The challenge was to implement an agent able to achieve an optimal score when playing a dice game.
 The dice game works as follows:

 - The agent starts with 0 points.
 - Three fair six-sided dice are rolled to provide a score i.e. 2 + 4 + 6 = 12.
 - If two or more die show the same values e.g. 1 + 1 + 4 then all matching value die are flipped upside down to become 6 + 6 + 4 = 16.
-- After the initial dice roll the agent playing has two options:
+- After the initial dice roll the agent has two options:
   - Stick and accept the values presented by holding all 3 die.
-  - Reroll any combination of the dice i.e. holding none, one or two of the die.
+  - Reroll any combination of the die i.e. holding none, one or two of the die.
 - Rerolling dice costs the agent 1 point, which means negative scores are possible.

 The game can be represented as a Makov Decision Process as it has the following components: